camelot-os/sentry-package-metadata/README.md

  - `exit_policy`: policy on task exit (panic, restart, norestart)
  - `stack_size`: task stack size in Bytes
  - `heap_size`: task heap size in Bytes (it is up to the task to implements its own allocator)
- - `capabilities`: Array of outpost system capabilities
+ - `capabilities`: Array of camelot system capabilities
  - `devs`: Array of owned device ids

  ### Example